jakobrunge/tigramite_old/README.md

 # TIGRAMITE – TIME SERIES GRAPH BASED MEASURES OF INFORMATION TRANSFER

-Version 2.0 beta (release date 2016-04-12)
+Version 2.0 beta (release date 2016-04-15)

 (Python Package)

 ## General Notes

 Tigramite is a time series analysis python module.
-With flexibly adaptable scripts it allows to reconstruct graphical models from time series based on the PC algorithm, quantify interaction strengths with different measures, and create high-quality plots of the results.
+With flexibly adaptable scripts it allows to reconstruct graphical models (conditional independence graphs) from discrete or continuously-valued time series based on the PC algorithm, quantify interaction strengths with different measures, and create high-quality plots of the results.

 ## Features

 - Analysis can be performed on multivariate time series.
-Further scripts allow sliding windows or ensemble analyses
+Further scripts allow sliding window or ensemble analyses

-- Flexible Python framework for custom preprocessing like anomalization, high/lowpass filters, masking of samples (e.g. winter months only), time-binning, ordinal pattern analysis, and more
+- Functions for custom preprocessing like anomalization, high/lowpass filters, masking of samples (e.g. winter months only), time-binning, ordinal pattern analysis, and more

-- Different (conditional) measures of association (partial correlation, regression, and conditional mutual information with different estimators)
+- Different (conditional) measures of association (partial correlation, standardized regression, and conditional mutual information with different estimators)

 - Fast computation through use of C-code via scipy.weave; also fully parallelized script (mpi4py package necessary) available